Menu

 The faster ride begins at 6:00 PM at the Green Lizard Bike Shop (718 Lynn St, Herndon, VA 20170) This is a DROP ride that will range from 18 to 32 miles and average approximately 15 to 16 mph.
 Lisa Mackem will lead most of the rides.
 Additional ride leaders will include Karen Palino, and Erin Schultz.

-The second women-only ride begins at The Bike Lane (11150 Sunset Hills Rd, Reston, VA 20190) at 6:00 PM.
+The second women-only ride begins at The Reston Town Center (Reston Town Center Park, Across from Bar Taco, Reston, VA 20190) at 6:00 PM.
 This is a NO DROP ride which welcomes women of all abilities and speeds.
 The route uses the roads as well as short segments on the W&OD.
 The focus is on encouragement and teaching.

 Rides are not held on holidays or when the risk of rain is greater than 50%.
 Ride cancellations will be posted on Social Media.